spatialos/online-services/README.md

 **About Online Services**</br>
 SpatialOS Online Services provide infrastructure around your game's SpatialOS cloud deployment.

 This repository provides a suite of example gRPC (with additional HTTP support) services, packages and images.
-It gives you everything you need to start building online services to support your game on SpatialOS; authentication, matchmaking, or anything else you can think of.
+It gives you everything you need to start building online services to support your game on SpatialOS; authentication, matchmaking, analytics, or anything else you can think of.

 Online Services are as unopinionated and generic as possible because you know best what your game requires.
 The primary language is C#, but we provide protocol buffer files too so you should be able to re-implement the services in whichever language you choose.
 The services support gRPC and HTTP.